 A state may request and FEMA may submit and recommend a declaration request to the President prior to completion of a PDA when the magnitude of anticipated or actual impacts of an incident become unmanageable without national resources.
-Depending on the extent of damage and accessibility of impacted areas, FEMA may use alternative methods- such as fly-overs or windshield assessments led by a federal official-to validate damage and make the full range of federal assistance available.
-Refer to FEMA's declaration guidance for additional information on expedited declarations.
+Depending on the extent of damage and accessibility of impacted areas, FEMA may use alternative methods- such as fly-overs or windshield assessments led by a federal official-to validate damage and make the full range of federal assistance available or conduct complete PDA operations at a later date.
+Refer to FEMA's declaration guidance for additionalinformation on expedited declarations.